fiubakka/fiubakka-game/README.md

 ## Exporting the project

-### Windows
+### Windows / Linux

-To export the project as a Windows `.exe` file, you will first need to download the required Export Template.
+To export the project as an executable file (either a Windows `.exe` file or a Linux executable binary), you will first need to download the required Export Template.
 From the `Editor` menu, go to `Manage Export Templates`, select `Official GitHub Releases mirror` from the `Download from` dropdown and click `Download and Install`.

 ![Export Template Manager Menu](docs/Godot_v4.2.1-stable_win64_03kHSVtMJj.png)

 After the Export Template installation is finished, close the Export Template Manager and open the Export menu from `Project` > `Export`.
-From the Export menu, click Add and select `Windows Desktop`
+From the Export menu, click Add and select your target platform.
+In this example we will choose `Windows Desktop`, but this guide works for `Linux/X11` as well.

 ![Export Menu](docs/Godot_v4.2.1-stable_win64_jn7nknKCvo.png)